Public Health

 Public health is the interdisciplinary science of preventing disease and injury to improve the health of communities and populations.
 Public health professionals work to identify solutions to address complex issues as wide ranging as air pollution, chronic disease, gun violence, infectious diseases, tobacco control and mental health.

-The School of Public Health offers a major and summer minor that includes epidemiology, biostatistics, environmental health, and health policy.
+The School of Public Health offers a major(link is external) and summer minor(link is external) that includes epidemiology, biostatistics, environmental health, and health policy.
 The curriculum prepares students to become changemakers in public health, for a more equitable and just world.

 Admission to the Major

 The Bachelor of Arts in Public Health is offered through the College of Letters & Science.
 Undergraduate students can apply to the major after completing the lower division requirements.
 It is highly recommended to apply by the end of sophomore year.
-Students should also take steps to declare an alternate major, as Public Health is a capped major with limited capacity Visit publichealth.berkeley.edu/admissions/undergraduate/ for more information about admission and sample plans.
+Students should also take steps to declare an alternate major, as Public Health is a capped major with limited capacity Visit publichealth.berkeley.edu/admissions/undergraduate/ (link is external)for more information about admission and sample plans.

 Admissions rate (2011 - Spring 2022): 84.5%